kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

    to the kfctl binary each time you run it.

     ```
-    # The following command is optional, to make kfctl binary easier to use.
+    # The following command is optional making the kfctl binary easier to use.
     export PATH=$PATH:<path to where kfctl was unpacked>

     # Set KF_NAME to the name of your Kubeflow deployment.
 This also becomes the